-Next undo the four securing screws in the front of the cover.
+Next undo the two securing nuts.
+These are located behind the access slots at the inside top of the cover.

-Finally carefully pull the cover over the locking handle.
+Now undo the two fixing bolts near to the hinges and finally carefully pull the cover over the locking handle.